Thedrummonger/Archipelago/worlds/yarg/docs/guide_en.md

     - Download and install the [**YARC Launcher**](https://github.com/YARC-Official/YARC-Launcher/releases/latest) and use it to install **YARG**.
 You can also download a portable build directly from [YARG releases](https://github.com/YARC-Official/YARG/releases/latest).
     - Both the **nightly** and **stable** versions are supported, just be sure to use the corresponding plugin.
         - Note: the nightly updates frequently and requires reinstalling BepInEx and the AP plugin after each update.
-        - Currently, the only difference between nightly and Stable is that nightly supports "failing" a song which supports deathlink if enabled.
+        - Currently, the only difference between nightly and Stable is that nightly supports "failing" a song which triggers deathlink if enabled.
     - It’s recommended to create a separate installation of **YARG** specifically for **Archipelago** and use it only for that purpose which can be done through the YARC launcher, or by using a portable version of YARG.

 3. **Install BepInEx 5**